nodejs/node/doc/api/async_hooks.md

 implemented with Async Hooks instead.

-The goal of `AsyncLocalStorage` is to provide a more performant and memory safe way to share state accross asynchronous calls.
-For example, the `AsyncLocalStorage` implementation doesn't involve any `destroy` callback, which considerably improves performance, and, in some cases, `destoy` can not be called or called very late which usually leads to memory leak in implementations using it.
+The goal of `AsyncLocalStorage` is to provide a more performant and memory safe way to share state across asynchronous calls.
+For example, the `AsyncLocalStorage` implementation doesn't involve any `destroy` callback, which considerably improves performance, and, in some cases, `destroy` can not be called or called very late which usually leads to memory leak in implementations using it.